Getting ready to remortgage

-Peter McGregor, one of ESPC's mortgages advisers, gives tips on why you should re-mortgage after the fixed rate tie-in period has ended.
+Peter McGregor, independent mortgage adviser with ESPC Mortgages, explains why you should consider remortgaging after the fixed rate tie-in period has ended.

 It may suit some borrowers to revert to a standard rate with no tie-ins, for example if you are thinking of moving home shortly or perhaps aren't sure of your shorter term plans.
 Sticking with the variable rate allows for a greater degree of flexibility as there are often no early repayments charges involved if you switch lender or pay off your mortgage in full.